This is for a Linkedin Recruiter

 Let me start by saying that I got both my current and last job via LinkedIn/unsolicited emails and both turned out to be very rewarding , so in no way am I against recruiters reaching out to potential recruits on any platform.You should, it is great for both you and the employee

-My issue is with the sheer unprofessionalism of almost 90% of “amazing offer” emails that I receive.
+My issue is with the sheer unprofessionalism of almost 90% of “amazing offer” emails that I receive from Linkedin recruiter s.
 Here are a few types of “recruitment” emails that kind of bug me.

 I have an amazing leadership position opening in the leading Indian e-commerce company in Bangalore.
 Send me your resume ASAP

 Really?
 Do you think you are hiding the identity of the company , and why this secrecy?
 You already gave me enough hints about the company, so why hide the name?
 Funny part is, every single time I reply “Name?” , I get the answer in a few minutes.

 This is like an Amway ad ” dude amazing business opportunity, just come to the seminar and your would know…I won’t tell you what it is”

 Dear Linkedin Recruiter :

 Unless this is for FBI or CIA , asking people if they are interested without even telling them which company it is, is kind of disrespectful